 This usually happens when you shoot a bride outdoors in the sun and it means you have to lower your exposure so that you don’t lose the fine details of her wedding dress.

-It’s always safer that your images are slightly underexposed than overexposed, in case you can’t get the perfect exposure.
+It’s always safer that the wedding photos are slightly underexposed than overexposed, in case you can’t get the perfect exposure.

 Optimal aperture and shutter speed